-REGDOC-2.2.4, Fitness for Duty contains a number of requirements and considerable guidance related to medical, psychological and occupational fitness, as well as alcohol and drug use.
-These requirements differ by workgroup, as they are tailored to the worker’s job performance requirements.
+REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use contains a number of requirements and considerable guidance related to managing and monitoring alcohol and drug use.
+These requirements are tailored to the worker’s job performance requirements.
 In safety-sensitive industries such as the nuclear industry, these programs provide reasonable assurance that workers are free of any impairment that could hinder their ability to safely and competently perform the duties of their position.
 Regulating fitness for duty is important because human performance is central to the safety and security of nuclear facilities.
 In fact, the International Atomic Energy Agency (IAEA) expects regulatory bodies to have fitness-for-duty requirements at nuclear facilities, including requirements on substance use.

 Alcohol and drug policy, programs and testing

-To provide reasonable assurances that workers at Canada’s high-security nuclear facilities remain free from the impairing effects of alcohol and drugs, the CNSC is recommending additional requirements that would strengthen existing fitness-for-duty oversight.
-For instance, workers in safety-sensitive positions at high-security sites will be subject to alcohol and drug testing.
-Random and pre-placement alcohol and drug testing will be limited to workers who have the most direct and immediate impact on safety and security.
-These improvement measures will help to:
+To provide reasonable assurance that workers at Canada’s high-security nuclear facilities remain free from the impairing effects of alcohol and drugs, the CNSC has added requirements that strengthen existing fitness-for-duty oversight.
+For instance, workers in safety-sensitive positions at high-security sites are subject to alcohol and drug testing.
+Random and pre-placement alcohol and drug testing are limited to workers in safety-critical positions who have the most direct and immediate impact on safety and security.
+These improvement measures help to: